karthilxg/dotfiles/README.md

 An important dependency before many tools such as Homebrew can work is the **Command Line Tools for Xcode**.
 These include compilers like gcc that will allow you to build from source.

-If you are running **OS X 10.9 Mavericks or later**, then you can install the Xcode Command Line Tools directly from the command line with:
+If you are running **macOS 10.9 Mavericks or later**, then you can install the Xcode Command Line Tools directly from the command line with:

     $ xcode-select --install

-**Note**: the `osxprep.sh` script executes this command.
+**Note**: the `macosprep.sh` script executes this command.

 Running the command above will display a dialog where you can either:
 * Install Xcode and the command line tools
 * Install the command line tools only
 * Cancel the install

-###### OS X 10.8 and Older
+###### macOS 10.8 and Older

 If you're running 10.8 or older, you'll need to go to [http://developer.apple.com/downloads](http://developer.apple.com/downloads), and sign in with your Apple ID (the same one you use for iTunes and app purchases).
 Unfortunately, you're greeted by a rather annoying questionnaire.
 All questions are required, so feel free to answer at random.

-Once you reach the downloads page, search for "command line tools", and download the latest **Command Line Tools (OS X Mountain Lion) for Xcode**.
+Once you reach the downloads page, search for "command line tools", and download the latest **Command Line Tools (macOS Mountain Lion) for Xcode**.
 Open the **.dmg** file once it's done downloading, and double-click on the **.mpkg** installer to launch the installation.
 When it's done, you can unmount the disk in Finder.

 ##### web.sh script